MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **Data\_Version -** The version of Office

+### Office.ClickToRun.Transport

+Reports on the file download actions to determine the success of the operation, type of download performed and diagnostic information.

+- **BytesFromGroupPeers -**	Bytes from group peers, only for downloads using Delivery Optimization

+- **BytesFromHttp -**	 Bytes from http, only for downloads using Delivery Optimization

+- **ByteFromInternetPeers -**	Bytes from internet peers, only for downloads using Delivery Optimization

+- **BytesFromLanPeers -**	Bytes from Lan peers, only for downloads using Delivery Optimization

+- **CancelledJobs -**	 Number of cancelled requests in the session

+- **Connected -**	Whether connected to source

+- **ErrorCode -**	The code of last error

+- **ErrorDetails -**	 The detail of last error

+- **ErrorMessage -**	The message of last error

+- **ErrorSource -**	The source of last error, e.g. Connection, LoadFile or LoadRange

+- **FailedJob -**	Number of failed requests in the session

+- **FileSize -**	Size of the resource

+- **SourcePathNoFilePath -**	Source path of the resource only http source is reported, local file path or UNC path is filtered

+- **SucceededJobs -**	Number of succeeded requests in the session

+- **TotalJobs -**	 Total number of requests in the session

+- **TotalRequestedBytes -**	 Total requested bytes in the session

+- **TotalTransferTime -**	Total transfer time in the session

+- **TransferredBytes -** 	Total transferred bytes in the session

+- **TransportType -**	Type of transport, e.g. (In memory Delivery Optimization, HTTP, Background Intelligent Transfer Service)

 ### Office.ClickToRun.Transport.ExperimentalTransport.PipelineCreateTransport

 Office set up and inventory data collected when the Click-to-Run client is creating a transport stream to download Office files.
 Used for determining the health of various transport technologies (e.g., HTTP, BITS, DO) which is critical to downloading Office properly for installation and updates.